thebrandonlucas/blog/src/routes/quotes/+page.md

 _July 30, 2024_

+> Friendship is not to be sought for its wages, but because its revenue consists entirely in the love which it implies

+- Cicero, _On Friendship_

+---

+_July 30, 2024_

 > Direct self observation is not nearly sufficient for us **to know ourselves: we need history**, **for the past flows on within us in a hundred waves**.
 Indeed, we ourselves are nothing but that which at every moment we experience of this continual flowing.

 - Nietzsche, 1878, _Human, All Too Human_